JamesCoding888/JavaOCP20221017/README.md

 > TestConnection4MySQL.jaba
 - Description:

-		Of this lesson, you will learn the JDBC Architechture. <br>
+		Of this lesson, you will learn the JDBC Architechture.

 		Note: This lesson will need to udpate following operation of JDBC 4.0 META-INF > service > java.sql.Driver [Continue]